-Rox Resources entered into a JV agreement with Arafura Resources on EL 29701 and has recently commenced exploration activities principally focussing on the Cu-Au and base-metal opportunities.
+Rox Resources Limited ("Rox") entered into a Farm-in and Joint Venture Agreement with Arafura Resources in the latter part of 2012 on EL 29701 and commenced exploration activities soon after, principally focusing on base and precious metal opportunities.
 Visible copper mineralisation is evident at a number of historic prospects and abandoned mines within the project area.
-Rox has begun to evaluate areas for further exploration which will include drilling of promising targets.
+Rox is systematically exploring these areas, which includes drilling of promising targets.
+The best results obtained to date are from the Bonya Mine prospect, where wide intervals of high-grade, copper-enriched massive sulphides have been intersected.